Highest and lowest life expectancy by country

 Most nations registering the lowest life expectancy are located on the African continent.
 Nigeria, Chad, and Lesotho are the three countries with the lowest numbers.

-Top 20 countries with the lowest life expectancy (for people born in 2023, by gender)
+Top 20 countries with the lowest life expectancy ( 2023)

 Let’s break down the top three nations and the key reasons behind their poor results.